terralang/terra/README.md

         -- a == 6
     end

-Unlike a normal function, which works on Terra values, the arguments to Terra macros are data structures representing the code (i.e the abstract syntax tree).
+Unlike a normal function, which works on Terra values, the arguments to Terra macros are data structures representing the code (i.e the abstract syntax tree, or AST).
 The example above constructs the AST node representing the addition of the AST node `a` to itself.
 To do this, it uses the backtick operator to create a _code quotation_ (similar to `quote` int LISP, or [those of F#](http://msdn.microsoft.com/en-us/library/dd233212.aspx)).
 It will construct the appropriate AST nodes to perform the addition.
 Each macro is also passed the compilation context `ctx` as its first argument.
 It can be used to report an error if the macro doesn't apply to the arguments given.

 Since macros take AST nodes rather than values, they have different behavior than function calls.
 For instance: